 Prevent Deportation by Speaking with a Tennessee Immigration Lawyer

-The team at Ozment Law can review your case to see whether you qualify for DACA or other routes toward deferred action or citizenship.
+The team at Ozment Law, PLC can review your case to see whether you qualify for DACA or other routes toward deferred action or citizenship.
 Our attorneys will review your situation thoroughly to see if you qualify for a deferred action program, or if there is a better solution to gain legal immigration status.
 Though deferred action does not lead to permanent status, by talking with us you may learn that you qualify for a “green card” or some other benefit.
 We will find the best available option for you and your family.

 DACA recipients with any kind of criminal history—including only arrests—should consult a qualified immigration attorney before attempting to renew DACA benefits.
 With the help of our criminal-immigration attorneys, we have successfully gained DACA benefits for clients with criminal histories they thought prohibited them from obtaining renewal.